hussainbastami/Basic-Text-Analyzer-Python/README.md

-## This is a very easy text analyzer using Python 🐍😎
+## This is a very simple text analyzer using Python 🐍😎
 ### Features
 + Showing the number of words, sentences and characters on a text.